Pecorino (grape): Viticulture

 Pecorino is an early ripening variety that tends to naturally produce low yields even without severe winter pruning.
 The variety does not have many viticultural hazards with a strong resistance to downy and powdery mildew.

 Wine regions

-In 2000 there were 87 ha of Pecorino planted in Italy, mostly in the Arquata del Tronto region of the Ascoli Piceno province in Marche.
+In 2000 there were 87 ha of Pecorino planted in Italy, mostly in the Arquata del Tronto region of the province of Ascoli Piceno, in Marche.
 In the 1980s, Guido Cocci Grifoni was the first producer to begin widely using Pecorino in his Offida DOC wines and introduced the variety to nearby Ripatransone.
 Today it is still a permitted variety in the Marche DOC wines of Falerio dei Colli Ascolani, Colli Maceratesi and Offida.

+The "baptism" of Pecorino d'Abruzzo took place in 1997, when Luigi Cataldi Madonna inserted the grape variety's name on the label for the first time, with an initial production of about 2,000 bottles from a vineyard covering 8,000 square meters.
+This act had a decisive impact on the recognition and spread of Pecorino, significantly contributing to its rediscovery and enhancement within the regional wine context.
+Regarding this choice, Cataldi Madonna stated: "Nomina sunt numina - giving a name means giving it an identity".

+Within a few years, the grape variety experienced significant growth.
+According to updated data, there are approximately 1,260 hectares of Pecorino vineyards in Abruzzo, producing annually 218,560 quintals of grapes and over 18 million bottles.
+The widespread cultivation highlights how Abruzzo has become the chosen territory for this grape, now considered one of the most interesting white grape varieties in central Italy.

-In addition to be grown in Marche, plantings of Pecorino can also be found in the Chieti, Pescara and Teramo provinces of Abruzzo where it is used in the sparkling wines of Controguerra and in several Indicazione geografica tipica (IGT) wines of the region.
+In addition to be grown in Marche, plantings of Pecorino can also be found in the provinces of Chieti, Pescara and Teramo, where it is used in the sparkling wines of Controguerra and in several indicazione geografica tipica (IGT) wines of the region.
 Plantings can also be found in Liguria, Lazio, Tuscany and Umbria.